Phigital/phigital-ios-sampleapp/README.md

     $ touch Podfile
     $ open -e Podfile

 TextEdit should open up showing an empty file.
 You just created the pod file and opened it!
-Ready to add some content to the empty pod file?
 Copy and paste the following lines into the TextEdit window:<br />

     source 'https://github.com/CocoaPods/specs.git'
     pod 'Phigital', '> 2.0.0'